Murder of Jean McConville: Killing

 Although no group admitted responsibility for her disappearance, there were rumours that the IRA had killed her for being an informer.
-Another rumour is that she was killed because neighbours claimed they saw her helping a badly wounded British soldier outside her home; McConville's children say they recall her helping a wounded British soldier some time before their father died in January 1972.
+The Guardian newspaper said that she was killed because neighbours claimed they saw her helping a badly wounded soldier outside her home; McConville's children say they recall her helping a wounded soldier some time before their father died in January 1972.
 In a 2014 interview published in the Sunday Life, former Irish republican Evelyn Gilroy claimed the person who had tended to the soldier was her [Gilroy's] sister.

 The IRA did not admit involvement until after the signing of the Good Friday Agreement.
 It claimed she was killed because she was passing information about republicans to the British Army.
 Former IRA member Brendan Hughes claimed the IRA had searched her flat some time before her death and found a radio transmitter, which they confiscated.
 He and other former republicans interrogated her and claimed she admitted the British Army was paying her for information about republicans.
 Hughes claims that, because of her circumstances, they let her go with a warning.
 However, he claims when the IRA found she had resumed working for the British Army, it decided to "execute" her.

 Usually the bodies of informers were left in public as a warning, but the IRA secretly buried McConville, apparently because she was a widowed mother of ten.
-The IRA had first done this two months earlier, when it killed and buried two IRA members who were alleged to be working undercover for the British Military Reaction Force (MRF).
+The IRA had first done this type of secret burial two months earlier, when it killed and buried two IRA members who were alleged to be working undercover for the British Military Reaction Force.